futuregrid/manual/doc/source/account.rst

 Portal Account:
-  A portal account is necessary to communicate information about yourself to the FutureGrid team s they can verify that you exist and you are a community member with need to use FutureGrid.
+  A portal account is necessary to communicate information about yourself to the FutureGrid team so they can verify that you exist and you are a community member with a need to use FutureGrid.
 Once you have a portal account approved you can apply for a project.

 Resource Account:
   A portal account will not give you access to the FutureGrid resources.
-You will have to go to the portal and join a project or create one.
+You will have to go to the portal and join a project, or create a new one.

 Valid Project:
   At least one project you belong to must be valid.
 A valid project is one that is approved by a committee.
-If you are not in an active project your access to FutureGrid will be blocked.
+If you are not in a valid, active project your access to FutureGrid will be blocked.
 Projects that do not report any progress will be blocked after a while.
-Note that you agree to update us with regular results reported via the portal as this is part of your agreement to use FutureGrid.
+Note that you agree to update us with regular results reported via the portal as part of your agreement to use FutureGrid.

 Uploaded SSH Key:
   As you are using remote compute resources we will require that you are very familiar with ssh key management.
-You will need to upload a public ssh key to the portal so we can create you an account and use that public ssh key so you log into the resources.
+You will need to upload a public ssh key to the portal so we can create you an account and use that public ssh key to allow you to log in to the resources.

 .. _s-account-quickstart: